The Downfall of Oscar Wilde

 His final piece of writing, a poem, The Ballad of Reading Gaol, was published in 1898.
 The author’s name was listed as ‘C.3.3.’ – Wilde’s cell block and cell number from his time in the prison.

 Towards the end of 1900, Wilde developed meningitis and became gravely ill.
 A Catholic priest visited his hotel and baptised him into the church.
 He died the following day at the age of 46.

 More than a century later, in 2017, a law was passed to exonerate those who had been convicted due to their sexuality and Oscar Wilde received an official pardon from the UK government.
 ‘It is hugely important,’ declared a government minister, ‘that we pardon people convicted of historical sexual offences who would be innocent of any crime today.’

 Our society has become generous towards Wilde’s specific behaviour – but it remains intransigently moralistic in identical ways towards a huge number of other errors and transgressions; we need only read the newspaper to be reminded of the cruelty.
-The crowd continues to have fun watching people be disgraced, to appease some unhappiness in their own hearts and to refuse to see the humanity in those whom it likes to call ‘monsters’.
 Many of us would – across the ages – want to comfort and befriend Oscar Wilde.
 It’s a touching hope, but one that would be best employed in extending love and sympathy to all those less talented or witty figures who are right now facing ruin and disgrace, who cry out for our love and sympathy and beg us not to judge them too harshly or spit on them too callously on their way to jail; that would be true civilisation and a world in which Wilde’s horrifying downfall had not been in vain.